 We have a zero tolerance approach to sexual violence and sexual harassment.
 It is never acceptable and will not be tolerated.
 All staff have been made aware that even if there are no reports in our school, it does not mean it is not happening - it may be the case that it is just not being reported.
-If staff have any concerns regarding child on child abuse, they must speak to the DSL (or deputy).
+It is essential that all victims are reassured and that they are being taken seriously and that they will be supported and kept safe.
+If staff have any concerns regarding any form of child on child abuse, they must speak to the DSL or Deputy.